AlphaBravoCompany/ab-training-labs/container-bootcamp/section-9-labs/README.md

 `watch kubectl get pods -n training-lab -o wide` {{ execute }}

-Note that there are now 5 pods.
+Note that after a few seconds, there are now 5 pods.
 Kubernetes automatically scaled the DaemonSet and deployed a fluentd pod on the new worker node.

 Press `Ctrl + C` to exit the `watch` command.
+____

+### Cleanup

+Let's delete the daemonset we created:

+`kubectl delete -f fluentd-daemonset.yml` {{ execute }}

 ____

 ### Congrats!
 You have completed the Section 9 labs.
 You may now proceed with the rest of the course.